-The Pennant Group, Inc. will be an independent, publicly-traded company (NASDAQ:PNTG), and through its subsidiaries will own Ensign's home health and hospice agencies and substantially all of Ensign's senior living and ancillary service businesses; and

-The Ensign Group, Inc. will continue to be an independent, publicly-traded company (NASDAQ:ENSG) and will include transitional and skilled services, rehabilitative care services, healthcare campuses, post-acute-related new business ventures and real estate investments.
+- The Pennant Group, Inc. will be an independent, publicly-traded company (NASDAQ:PNTG), and through its subsidiaries will own Ensign's home health and hospice agencies and substantially all of Ensign's assisted and independent living and ancillary service businesses; and - The Ensign Group, Inc. will continue to be an independent, publicly-traded company (NASDAQ:ENSG) and through its subsidiaries will continue to own and operate its post-acute businesses, including its skilled nursing, assisted and independent living and other ancillary operations.

-Each holder of Ensign common stock will receive one share of Pennant common stock for every two shares of Ensign common stock held at , Eastern time, on , 2019.
+Each holder of Ensign common stock will receive one share of Pennant common stock for every shares of Ensign common stock held at , Eastern time, on , 2019.